Apache Wicket

 By the Year

-In 2026 there have been 0 vulnerabilities in Apache Wicket.
+In 2026 there have been 4 vulnerabilities in Apache Wicket with an average score of 7.3 out of ten.
 Last year, in 2025 Wicket had 1 security vulnerability published.
-Right now, Wicket is on track to have less security vulnerabilities in 2026 than it did last year.
+That is, 3 more vulnerabilities have already been reported in 2026 as compared to last year.

 It may take a day or so for new Wicket vulnerabilities to show up in the stats or in the list of recent security vulnerabilities.
 Additionally vulnerabilities may be tagged under a different product or component name.